hschne/fzf-git/README.md

 ![Demo Gif](/demo.gif)

-fzf-git is a simple zsh plugin that enables fzf-style completions for git commands.
-Requires [fzf](https://github.com/junegunn/fzf) (if that wasn't obvious).

 ## Installation

-Use the plugin manager of your choice to install fzf-git
+Make sure you have [fzf](https://github.com/junegunn/fzf) installed.
+Then use the plugin manager of your choice to install fzf-git.

 ### Zplug